 - Beeswax may react with anything other than stainless steel or pyrex.

 - Beeswax and a hammer to break it up;

-- A 10″ candle will weigh about 70grams so you are going to need 70g x (the number of candles you plan to make) of melted strained wax ready to add to vessel A (see below) plus sufficient wax to fill vessel A – how you calculate this is up to you but you need to bear it in mind because you won’t be able to dip candles till vessel A is empty…;
+- A 10″ candle will weigh about 70grams so you are going to need 70g x (the number of candles you plan to make) of melted strained wax ready to add to vessel A (see below) plus sufficient wax to fill vessel A before you even start.
+How you calculate this is up to you but you need to bear it in mind because you won’t be able to dip candles till vessel A is full;

 - Double boiler or waterbath (stainless steel or pyrex) to melt the wax;

 - Fine cloth to strain wax – old tights will do the job;

 - Disposable or disreputable old clothing including tramps shoes because beeswax is the most recalcitrant material known to man and you are going to end up wearing at least some of it;

 - Candle wick (comes in various sizes) – size 1″ is appropriate for 10″ long candles which are 1″ at the base.
 Candlewicks suitable for beeswax candles can be obtained from https://www.thorne.co.uk/candlemaking/candle-wick;

 - A tall pyrex or stainless steel container one inch taller than the length of your candles, something like a spaghetti holder – we’ll call it ‘A’;

 - A tall tin, such as those which olive oil come in, with the top cut off so the aforementioned vessel will sit into it – we’ll call it ‘B’;

 - A pan large enough to accommodate the olive oil tin – we’ll call it ‘C’ unless you are confident that your vessel B will take heating without bursting asunder;